Urge Your Federal Legislators to Support the Big Cat Public Safety Act.

-Urge your representative to force a vote on the Big Cat Public Safety Act.
+Urge your federal legislators to support the Big Cat Public Safety Act.

 Currently, there are no federal requirements for private ownership of big cats.
 Although the Captive Wildlife Safety Act does restrict the transportation and sale of big cats across state lines and the national border and some states require licensing or registering of the animals, there is limited effort to enforce compliance with the registration of the animals or interstate transportation of the animals.
 Without stronger regulations and enforcement, the big cat breeding and exhibition industry will continue to grow.
 Currently, household dogs and cats are more heavily regulated than big cats.

 What the Big Cat Public Safety Act will do

 Prohibit the private possession of big cats born after the enactment of the Big Cat Public Safety Act and require licensing by the United States Fish and Wildlife Service of all lions, tigers, leopards, cheetahs, jaguars, cougars, or any hybrid of these species currently owned by individuals

 Require current owners to register their animals with local first responders and animal control officers